Andy-James-Osborne/DevHub/README.md

 <img src="static/images/ProfileListDevHub.JPG" alt="Image of profile list wireframes" width="700" height="500">

 ## Agile Methodology:
-Before starting this project I tired to keep to the agile methodogy following best practise to planning and working on a project.
+Before starting this project I tried to keep to the agile methodogy following best practise to planning and working on a project.

 To do this User stories were created to be able to get the necessary designs in place.